Revazashvili/Forbid/README.md

 * MoreThanOrEqual (throws if input is more than or equal to provided value.)
 * LessThan (throws if input is less than provided value.)
 * LessThanOrEqual (throws if input is less than or equal to provided value.)
+* Any(throws if any element in input satisfies a condition.)

 You can pass message or custom exception to methods.